Student Member to FamMedPAC Board of Directors

 It’s your chance to represent medical students in important advocacy conversations.

 The student in this position will bring medical student perspectives to the Family Medicine PAC (FamMedPAC), the AAFP’s federal political action committee.
-This student leadership opportunity means you’ll contribute time to helping elect U.S. Congress candidates who support the AAFP’s legislative goals and objectives.
+Its purpose is to help elect candidates to the U.S. Congress who support the AAFP’s legislative goals and objectives.

-The student Board member is appointed for a single two-year term.
-The student member’s term of office will begin at the first meeting of the FamMedPAC Advisory Board.
-This takes place in the first year of the two-year Congressional election cycle and ends in December of the final year of the cycle.
+There is one position on the Board of Directors for a student or resident member.
+The student/resident Board member shall be appointed for a single two-year term.
+The student/resident Board member’s term of office will commence at the first meeting of the FamMedPAC Advisory Board that takes place in the first year of the two-year Congressional election cycle and shall end in December of the final year of the cycle.

 Prerequisites required: No (PAC donor status required if appointed)